Ngā tauira Students

 A significant idea drives much of Dr Jemaima Tiatia-Seath's research with Pacific communities: Suicide is preventable.

-Multi-award winner Dr Ngarino Ellis sings to Māori artworks in archives the world over — and posts their images on social media to inspire today's artists.
+Multi-award winner Associate Professor Ngarino Ellis sings to Māori artworks in archives the world over — and posts their images on social media to inspire today's artists.

 We combine macro and micro knowledges — getting down to the nitty-gritty and zooming out for the larger picture — to develop understandings of life.